CacoethesScribendi/hello-world/README.md

 # hello-world
 A programming rite of passage.
 Hello world!

-My name is Carmen!
 I often utilize usernames with the word "scribendi" in it.

 Scribendi is a latin word meaning "to write".
 I often pair scribendi with "cacoethes".
 Cacoethes means an insatiable urge.